sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Final Thoughts before We Part
 -----------------------------

-Most often we rely on existing solutions because they are proven and most problems fall back to the same.
+Most often we rely on existing solutions because they are proven and most problems follow the same path.
 However, it is also easy to take everything as a nail when all you have is a hammer.
 It is good to recognize such cases and be able to go back to the design board.
-With the reactive loop, we focus on resiliency and ease of reasoning because we were discovering a new domain.
+With the reactive loop, we focused on resiliency and ease of reasoning because we were discovering a new domain.

-Finally, we would like to point out we did not design the reactive loop as some kind of mental toy or funny experiment in engineering.
+Finally, we would like to point out that we did not design the reactive loop as some kind of mental toy or funny experiment in engineering.
 On the contrary, we were acting on a limited budget so designing something simple was paramount.
-In the end, having a simple thought framework made us more confident when changes were brought in the system.
+In the end, having a simple thought framework made us more confident when changes were brought into the system.

 Some figures made with [Icons by Icons8](https://icons8.com)